getcarina/getcarina.com/_tutorials/run-docker-image.md

 ---
-title: Find and pull a Docker image
+title: Find and download a Docker image
 author: Nathaniel Archer <nate.archer@rackspace.com>
 date: 2015-10-06
 permalink: docs/tutorials/run-docker-image/
-description: Instructions on how to find and run a Docker Image from Docker hub, and the function of Docker Images.
+description: Learn how to find and download a Docker image from Docker hub, and the function of Docker images.
+docker-versions: 1.8.2
 topics:
   -Docker
   -beginner
   -tutorial
 ---

-Docker Images serve as the building blocks for containers.
-The image acts as software you load into the container.
-The image can be as simple as running a single command like `run hello-world`, or as complex as an entire database or host operating system.
+Docker images are the building blocks of containers.
+The image can be as simple as running a single command like run hello-world, or as complex as an entire database or host operating system.
+Even if your computer cannot run the software in a Docker image, a Docker container can always run that image.
+This offers a clear advantage over virtual machines(VMs), which are limited to the scope of the hardware running the VMs.

 The benefit of Docker images is that anyone can create and share their images through [Docker hub](https://hub.docker.com/).
 Even if your computer cannot run the software in a Docker Image, Docker containers will always be able to run that image.
 This offers a clear advantage over virtual machines(VMs), which are limited to the scope of the hardware running the VMs.

-This tutorial describes how to find and run any image from Docker hub.
+This tutorial describes how to find and download any Docker image from Docker Hub.

-### Before you begin
+### Prerequisites

 Before you can begin this tutorial, be sure that you have fulfilled these prerequisites:

-* You have installed `docker`.
+* You have installed Docker.
 For installation instructions, go to the installation section of [Docker-101](docker-101-introduction-docker), and click the link for your operating system.
-* You have performed the steps in the tutorial, [Set up Docker machine and your virtual environment](docs/tutorials/set-up-docker-machine).
+* You have performed the steps in the tutorial, [Set up a virtual environment with Docker host ](docs/tutorials/set-up-docker-machine).
-* A terminal application.
+* You have a working terminal application.
-* A virtual machine, such as Kitematic or [VirtualBox 4.3.28](https://www.virtualbox.org/wiki/Downloads)
+* you have a VM, such as [VirtualBox 4.3.28](https://www.virtualbox.org/wiki/Downloads)

-To ensure that you fulfill these prerequisites run the command `docker version` in your terminal application:
+To verify that you fulfill these prerequisites, run the following command in your terminal application:

+`$ docker version`

+If you receive output with the same format as the following example, continue to the next section.

 ```
-$ docker version
  Client:
  Version:      1.8.2
  API version:  1.20